Gloria Steinem is a writer and an activist who for more than four decades has been a leader in the women’s rights movement.

 When the women’s movement began changing society, Steinem was at its helm, helping to found Ms. Magazine in 1972, the National Women’s Political Caucus, the Women’s Action Alliance, and the Ms. Foundation for Women.
 Then, in the 1980s and 1990s, Steinem became a best-selling author with books that include Outrageous Acts and Everyday Rebellions, Revolution From Within: A Book of Self-Esteem, Doing Sixty and Seventy, and Moving Beyond Words.

-Steinem has received the Penney-Missouri Journalism Award, the Front Page and Clarion awards, National Magazine awards, an Emmy Citation for excellence in television writing, the Women's Sports Journalism Award, the Lifetime Achievement in Journalism Award from the Society of Professional Journalists, the Society of Writers Award from the United Nations, and most recently, the University of Missouri School of Journalism Award for
+Steinem has received the Penney-Missouri Journalism Award, the Front Page and Clarion awards, National Magazine awards, an Emmy Citation for excellence in television writing, the Women's Sports Journalism Award, the Lifetime Achievement in Journalism Award from the Society of Professional Journalists, the Society of Writers Award from the United Nations, and most recently, the University of Missouri School of Journalism Award for Distinguished Service in Journalism.

 Parenting magazine selected her for its Lifetime Achievement Award in 1995 for her work in promoting girls' self-esteem, and Biography magazine listed her as one of the 25 most influential women in America.
 In 1993, she was inducted into the National Women's Hall of Fame in Seneca Falls, New York.
 She has been the subject of two biographical television documentaries, and The Education of a Woman, a biography written by Carolyn Heilbrun.